 I’ll go and demonstrate a very basic Rails + React project setup.

 To start off we need to fetch the latest and greatest Rails release.
-Luckily, there's a very simple way of doing that.
-Rather than having to manually pick a version and/or messing with Gemfiles, all we need to do is
+Luckily, there’s a very simple way of doing that.
+Rather than having to manually pick a version and/or mess with Gemfiles, all we need to do is

 gem install rails --pre